adamgligor/adamgligor.github.io/_posts/2016-03-19-Visual Studio without Resharper.md

 - Select current word **Ctrl + Shift + W** (identical to double click)

 ## Level 2 - Wizard

-First time you'll try these you might feel you brain is about to explode.
-Keep exercising and soon you'll be jumping back and forth code bits and files like a pro.

 Clipboard ring. **Ctrl+Shift+V**, **Ctrl+Shift+Ins**.
 The clipboard retains more than just the last value, it's like a stack.
 You can move up and down the stack with the shortcuts and recall older clipboard data.
 One way to use this is when you need to copy bits from one file to another, just copy ctrl+c all the bits in the clipboard, then you can recall them when editing the other file just press ctrl+shift+v a couple of times to get the bits back.